Pediatric Supracondylar Fracture, ABOS Oral Boards Preparation

 Clinical Scenario

-AP and lateral radiographs of the left elbow reveal a completely displaced extension-type supracondylar humerus fracture (Gartland III).
-The distal fragment is displaced posteriorly and medially.
-There is no associated condylar fracture.
-The anterior humeral line does not intersect the capitellum.
-The Baumann angle is altered, suggesting varus malalignment.
+AP and lateral radiographs showed a completely displaced extension-type supracondylar humerus fracture, Gartland type III.
+The distal fragment was displaced posteriorly and medially.
+The anterior humeral line did not intersect the capitellum, confirming the extension pattern and displacement.
+The Baumann angle was altered, suggesting varus malalignment.
+No associated condylar fracture.

 What Examiners Look For